networknt/light-doc/content/en/concern/ip-whitelist.md

 reviewed: true
 ---

-API security is very crucial, and it is an essential part of the cross-cutting concerns provided by Light.
+API security is very crucial, and it is an essential part of the cross-cutting concerns provided by Light Platform.
 For business API endpoints, we should use the OAuth 2.0 JWT token to secure them.
-For some other functional endpoints that cannot be secured by OAuth 2.0, Basic Authentication is an option.
+For some other functional endpoints that cannot be secured by OAuth 2.0, Basic Authentication or API Key is an option.
 For example, one of the users is using Basic Authentication to secure their API deployed on an IoT device.

 In release 1.5.18, we provided a new feature that allows multiple chains to be defined in a single API instance.
-Naturally, the /server/info and /health endpoints are separated from the business endpoints so that they can use different middleware handler chains.
+Naturally, the admin endpoints, like /adm/server/info and /adm/chaosmonkey endpoints, are separated from the business endpoints so that they can use different middleware handler chains.
 It has been asked by our customers for a long time to bypass the OAuth 2.0 security check for a health check endpoint so that the orchestration layer can access it without providing a token.
 In most deployments, Consul is used for service registry, and discovery and the /health is periodically accessed from Consul to ensure the service is up and running.
 It is not very convenient to use JWT or even Basic Authentication in this use case.
 Since most Consul servers are deployed in physical machines or VMs with fixed IP addresses.
 It would be great if we can support the IP whitelist for the /health endpoint.
 After several hours of hard work, the ip-whitelist middleware handler was born.

 ### Requirements

-* The IP whitelist must be defined per endpoint which is the path and method combination.
+* The IP whitelist must be defined per path prefix which is the beginning of the request path.
 * Both IPv4 and IPv6 should be supported.
 * Need to support the different format of IP addresses.
 For example, exact, wildcard, slash.
-* Users can specify if access is allowed for the endpoints without IP whitelist defined.
+* Users can specify if access is allowed for the path prefixes without IP whitelist defined.

 ### Implementation